 - Microsoft Teams Glossary of Terms, Apps, and Icons

-- How to Create a New Team in Teams (for admins)
+- How to Create a Teams Team (for admins)

 - Teams Naming Guidelines